 Most survey research is conducted online among panels of people who are compensated for participating in regular and frequent surveys.
 This methodology has become popular, because it is usually less expensive and less time consuming than personal, telephone, and mail surveys.

 AARC conducts its research by direct mail surveys sent to samples drawn at random to be representative of the precisely defined population of affluent households, consistent with the research of The Federal Reserve Board.
 Confident of their anonymity, the respondents to AARC’s surveys are typically more affluent and more open in providing confidential information.

-Similar to the Consumer Confidence Index of The Conference Board, AARC’s twice-yearly tracking studies are based on self-administered questionnaires mailed to a national sample of at least 4,000 households that, based on their income and ownership of certain assets, are expected to meet the minimum net worth requirement of $800,000.
+Similar to the Consumer Confidence Index of The Conference Board, AARC’s tracking studies are based on self-administered questionnaires mailed to a national sample of at least 3,500 households that, based on their income and ownership of certain assets, are expected to meet the minimum net worth of the wealthiest 10% of U.S. households.
 The overall survey response rate (net of undeliverables) is about 11% for recent surveys.
 The survey results are based upon the responses of over 300 men and women who promptly respond to the survey and meet the minimum net worth requirement.
 The maximum margin of error of the surveys, at 95% confidence, is five percentage points